JeffM2501/LibBZFlag/README.md

 # LibBZFlag
-A C# implementaiton of bzflag features in componentised format.
+A C# implementation of BZFlag features in component format.

 ## Applications